AdaCore/training_material/courses/spark_essentials/100_advanced_proof/01-introduction.rst

 .. container:: speakernote

-   :ada:`T` is progressively initialized in a loop.
+   :ada:`T` is progressively initialized in a loop
-   The techniques we saw so far can't deal with this program.
+   The techniques we saw so far can't deal with this program

 --------------------------
 Going Beyond Basic Proof